dannycabrera/iOS.TranslateRecipe/README.md

 Introduction
 -------
 This sample shows how to take text in one language, translate it and speak it in another language.
-The translation is achieved using Microsoft Translator
+The translation is achieved using [Microsoft Translator](http://www.microsoft.com/en-us/translator/).

 ![Combined](Screenshots/ViewController.png)